appacademy-prep-work/appacademy-prep-work.github.io/_includes/interviews/non-tech.md

 # Next Step: Non-Tech Interview

 * ### What to expect?
    * A 30 minute interview conducted via [Zoom].
 Requires a steady internet connection and functional webcam.
 Will be recorded for evaluation and quality assurance purposes.
 Come prepared to deliver your personal pitch and answer some interview questions.
 We want to hear all things you and how we can help you reach your goals!

-* ### What We are Looking For
+* ### What are we looking for?
     * **Professionalism.**
     * **English language proficiency.**
-    * **Enthusiam and Positive energy.**
+    * **Enthusiasm and Positive energy.**
     * **Examples of your resilience and work ethic.**
     * **Examples of your ability to work on a team.**
     * **Examples of how your experiences have prepared you for the rigors of App Academy.**